vgacentrifuge/pcb/README.md

 almost directly out to the output DAC.
 The output signal is just a few pixels behind the background.

-The foreground gets buffered, either in SRAM, DRAM or the FPGA's internal block RAM.
+The foreground gets buffered, either in SRAM or the FPGA's internal block RAM.
 When the background signal is passing through the FPGA, it knows which pixel it is processing.
 By checking its settings, it will know if and where the foreground framebuffer should be sampled.
 Translations and scaling affect how the foreground overlays the background.